postmanlabs/labs-docs/_posts/01_postman/09_monitors/2018-02-01-monitors_history.md

 warning: false
 ---

+In Postman you can track the performance and response of your team or private collections over a specific timeframe.
+This feature allows you to ....

 ### Monitors web view

-View request specific times and results in the monitoring dashboard

 In [Monitors web view](https://monitor.getpostman.com/){:target="_blank"}, select the collection from which you want monitoring performance history.